Michigan Economic Development Corporation

 Searching for National Register of Historic Places nomination materials from Michigan is a multi-step process, with records held by the State Historic Preservation Office (SHPO), the National Park Service, and the National Archives.

-SHPO ostensibly holds records of each property in Michigan that has been listed in the National Register.
-However, these files may not always be complete.
-The National Archives has scanned and made available on its website all National Register property files in Michigan held by the National Park Service up to 2013.
+• 1960-2012: The National Archives has scanned and made available on its website all National Register property files in Michigan held by the National Park Service up to 2013.
 The webpage for these Michigan sites can be found at this Archives.gov link.
-For properties listed since 2013, please contact SHPO.
+For detailed instructions to search for Michigan documents, read the next section, below.

-The process outlined below is the most efficient way to access the digital copies held by the National Archives.
 Scanned items include National Register single-property nominations (single sites and most historic districts), multiple property nominations (typically thematic or geographic), and National Historic Landmarks.
 In addition to nomination forms, most digital files include one or more maps, site photos, and correspondence.
 Each scanned nomination is in pdf format.
 Please note some of these files, especially historic districts, are very large in excess of 100 MBs.

 To protect their significance and cultural value, information for most archaeological sites listed on the National Register is restricted.
 To obtain more information about a National Register-listed archaeological site, please contact SHPO.

-Research Instructions
+National Archives Research Instructions

+The process outlined here is the most efficient way to access the digital copies held by the National Archives.
 Searching for Michigan National Register nominations is a multiple-step process.
 The most efficient way to locate a specific nomination within the National Archives is by searching for the Reference Number (also referred to as a National Archives Identifier), which is a unique 8-digit number assigned to each nomination.
 Finding Aids provide the Reference Number for each nomination.
 The Finding Aids are organized alphabetically by Michigan county and resource name.
 For each Finding Aid entry, information such as time period, area(s) and individual(s) of significance is also listed.

-Select your Finding Aid:
+First, select your Finding Aid:

 • Michigan National Register Single Property Finding Aid